Korg Z3 Guitar Synthesizer

 • Dedicated Hold foot switch input (like Ibanez MC1)

-Video Demo of the Korg Z3:
+Introduction to the Korg Z3:

 Patch Editing:

+The editing display of the Z3 consists solely of a 3-digit alphanumeric display.
 To edit the Z3, you need to move the recessed, incredibly tiny MODE A-B switch on the back panel.

 I was really excited when I first hooked up the Korg Z3.
 My first impression was that this unit featured really fast, really responsive tracking.
 In particular, patch 05, a fretless-type bass patch, seemed to track precisely everything I did.
 Hammer-ons and pull-offs and the slightest finger vibrato were all accurately captured.
 No doubt this has something to do with the fact that there is no MIDI delay in the transmission of the information to the on-board sound generator.
 Or perhaps it is in the nature of FM synthesis to be more responsive than the typical analog tones you hear with most vintage Roland gear.